Members-Only Site

 • First Tuesday: Patrol Meetings via Zoom

-• Third/Fourth Tuesdays: County Fair Building
+• All other Tuesdays: County Fair Building

 Parent Committee Meetings